Main Page

 Application Tips

 This page offers helpful tips for preparing DAR applications.
-(See "Page 4" for a good one about the list of the patriot's children.)
 If you have any questions about these tips, contact Debbie Duay.

 General

-On the back of each piece of documentation, write the name of the applicant and the chapter code.
-The ancestor's name and generation number are not necessary.
+On the back of each piece of documentation, write the name of the applicant, the chapter code, the patriot's name, and the generation number.
+Do NOT use labels.

 Use a red pencil to underline or indicate with an arrow pertinent information on supporting documentation.
 Do NOT use a highlighter.